ronanlucio/docs-and-howtos/icinga2-install.md

 **Installing IDO modules (Icinga Data Output) for MySQL**
 ```
-# apt install icinga2-ido-mysql
+# apt install -y icinga2-ido-mysql
 ```
-Answer Yes when prompted, enable Icinga 2 to use MySQL as the backend database.
-If not enabled, this feature can be enabled later by running the command:
+Answer **Yes** when prompted "Enable Icinga 2's ido-mysql feature?".

+Answer **Yes** when prompted for "Configure database for icinga2-ido-mysql with dbconfig-common?".

+You'll be asked for a password, and so this will create:

+- A database **icinga2**
+- A db user **icinga2** with the password you typed

+If you want to perform this configuration manually, os if your database has already been installed and configured, you should refuse this option.
+Defatils on what needs to be done should most likely be provided in /usr/share/doc/icinga2-ido-mysql.

 ```
 # icinga2 feature enable ido-mysql
 # systemctl restart icinga2